Monday, September 30, 2024

 Koos, stung to a snappy reply, pointed at his cap and called back, "At the Lidl.
 And you?"

-The man continued shouting, but since the ambient noise level had increased, we couldn't hear what he said, so Koos just shrugged it off, physically and figuratively.
-But it added to the feeling that we wanted to find a quiet spot for the night and not stay in the city.
+He continued shouting, but since the ambient noise level had increased, we couldn't hear what he said.
+Koos just shrugged it off, physically and figuratively.
+Nevertheless, it added to the feeling that we wanted to find a quiet spot for the night and not stay in the city.
+We'd had enough excitement for one day.

 But this was easier said than done.
 After having to wait thirty minutes for the final bridge, we started searching for a place to moor.
-A quay with bollards I'd seen when we were coming the other way now appeared to be fully occupied.
+A quay with bollards I'd seen when we were coming the other way now appeared to be fully occupied with work boats; we had to keep plodding on.

-Our final stretch to Ghent was marred by rain, but the morning had been fine and I had a pleasant time steering while Koos and Zoe snoozed on the deck behind me.
+Our final stretch to Ghent was marred by rain.
+The morning had been fine and I'd had a pleasant time steering while Koos and Zoe snoozed on the deck behind me.
 We stopped again at the Schipdonk lock for a proper rest but it began raining as soon as we set off again, so it was with relief we dived into the old Brugsevaart leading into the city and found what transpired to be one of my top-rated moorings of the trip.

 Always a lovely walk at Schipdonk